About: Emily Brackman, PhD (She/Her/Hers)

 My goal is to establish a safe, genuine, and supportive connection with you from our first session.
 Whether you come to therapy to seek relief from symptoms of anxiety and depression, to heal from long-lasting post-traumatic experiences, to learn new ways of managing difficult emotions and risky behaviors, or to address challenges in your relationships, our work will emphasize your sense of agency, autonomy, and subjective well-being.

-My approach to therapy with is active, transparent, collaborative, and grounded in scientific research.
+My approach to therapy is active, transparent, collaborative, and grounded in scientific research.
 Together, we will work toward expanding your life by helping you engage in new ways in your relationships, think about yourself differently, express and manage your emotions in more adaptive ways, and generate and implement effective solutions to daily life challenges.

 I highly value the strength of human connection as a key factor in healing and finding meaning and purpose in the face of hardship.
 I am attuned to the impact of culture and identity on the therapeutic process and am committed to serving individuals from diverse backgrounds.
 I strive to continually attend to the impact of culture, identity, privilege, and power on the therapy process.